ziadsadek999/Postgraduate-Management-System/README.md

 Aly Hassan Elsokkary,
 Aya Ahmed Abdelrahman Fayed,
 Abdelrahman Fathy Elsalh.
-Note that the web application does not allow us to preform all the stored SQL procedures as this project was done for educational purpose
+Note that the web application does not allow us to preform all the stored SQL procedures as this project was done for educational purpose.